 10. Origin by Dan Brown

-Robert Langdon, Harvard professor of symbology and religious iconology, arrives at the ultramodern Guggenheim Museum Bilbao.
+Robert Langdon, our friend from Brown’s famous series including The Da Vinci Code, is a Harvard professor of symbology and religious iconology.
+In Origin, he arrives at the ultramodern Guggenheim Museum Bilbao.
 The major announcement is the unveiling of a discovery that “will change the face of science forever. “

 The evening’s host is Edmond Kirsch, an innovative billionaire who has captivated followers worldwide with his daring inventions.
 A Dan Brown race to the finish-style book!